 Your Amiibo’s Match Experience

-Each character in the Super Smash Bros. roster has their own unique playstyle and a variety of different attacks to use.
-You should try your best to expose your amiibo to every fighter in the game.
-Here at Cloud Nine, we have guides for every amiibo character – so if you have any other amiibo characters left untrained, train them up with their own personalized character guide.
-You can then have your two amiibo fight each other, and they’ll both become stronger!
+Every character in the Super Smash Bros. roster has their own unique playstyle and a variety of attacks to use.
+Ideally, your amiibo will learn to play against all 58 fighters.
+Training guides for every amiibo are now available – so if any of yours are untrained, raise them with their own personalized character guide.
+You can then pit two amiibo against each other in a battle, and they’ll both become stronger.

-Mirror Matches, Defense, and Counterattacks
+Mirror Matches, Defense, & Counterattacks

-As your amiibo’s knowledge of other characters expands, its knowledge of its own moveset will diminish.
-That is to say, your amiibo’s fighting skills will wear down over time.
-Don’t get me wrong, match experience is great – but too much of it at a time will weaken your amiibo’s overall abilities.
-Mirror matching your amiibo between battles against other characters is a great way to refresh its skills.
-In the previous section was a list of tips that specifically applied to your amiibo – refer back to that if you want to.
-Again, be sure to remain grounded and to play defensively.
+As your amiibo’s knowledge of other fighters grows, its grasp on its own moveset slowly fades away.
+More specifically, your amiibo’s fighting skills will wear down over time.
+Match experience is great, but too much of it at once is a bad thing.
+Mirror matching your amiibo between battles against other characters is a great way to refresh its skills while retaining its match experience.
+In the previous section was a list of tips that specifically applied to your amiibo’s character – refer back to that list if necessary.
+Once again, be sure to stay grounded and to play defensively.

-If your desire to read amiibo training guides and articles hasn’t been completely satisfied, there are some more posts here at Cloud Nine that you might like.
+If your desire to read amiibo training guides and articles hasn’t been entirely fulfilled, there are some more posts here that you might like.
 The official amiibo tier list ranks every amiibo’s overall capabilities, and you might learn something new if you take a look at it.
 The FAQ is another good resource worth checking out.
 Alternatively, you can head to the master list of guides for even more amiibo training methods!